Service summary:

 Can the FCDO reject the POA?

-The FCDO could reject your POA document if the signing was not witnessed by a practising UK solicitor or notary public.
-Anyone can witness a personal POA if they are over 18, but if the POA needs to be legalised, it must be witnessed by a UK solicitor or notary.
+The FCDO could reject your POA document if the signing was not completed by a practising UK solicitor or notary public.
+Anyone can witness a personal POA if they are over 18, but if the POA needs to be legalised, it must be signed and certified by a UK solicitor or notary.

 The POA will also be rejected if you submit a photocopy of your POA.
 Only the original can be certified with the apostille certificate.